Frequently Asked Questions (FAQs)

 What is the Purple Line?

-The Purple Line is a new 16.2-mile light-rail line that will connect communities from Bethesda and Silver Spring in Montgomery County to College Park/University of Maryland and New Carrollton in Prince George’s County, with a total of 21 stations.
+The Purple Line is a new 16-mile light rail line that will connect communities from College Park/University of Maryland and New Carrollton in Prince George’s County to Bethesda and Silver Spring in Montgomery County, with 21 stations.

 What is light rail?